kousheekc/Kinematics/README.md

 Steps to use the kinematics library in your project:

 ### Prerequisites
 The Arduino IDE is necessary to run Arduino scripts and program your Arduino board.
-The IDE can be downloaded at the following link: [Link to Google](https://www.google.com)
+The IDE can be downloaded at the following link: [https://www.arduino.cc/en/software](https://www.arduino.cc/en/software)

 ### Installation